harmonydata/harmonydata.github.io/content/en/blog/marketing.md

 * Present at conferences and [workshops](https://harmonydata.ac.uk/harmony-tidal-workshop).
 This is a great way to connect with potential contributors and collaborators.
 * Attend hackathons and other events.
 This is a great way to connect with potential contributors and collaborators.

-We hope to raise awareness, attract contributors, build support, and enable Harmony to prosper and develop further in the long term.
+We hope to attract contributors, build support, and enable Harmony to prosper and develop further in the long term.

 # Harmony's marketing and branding